 1. Condado Lagoon

-There are lots of super fun ways to try and see the dolphins in Condado Lagoon.
+There are lots of super fun ways to see the dolphins in Condado Lagoon:

-These activities are not only super fun but they also give you the chance to get up close to the dolphins in Puerto Rico if you’re lucky enough to spot one.
+These activities are super fun (perfect for families) and also give you the chance to get up close to the dolphins in Puerto Rico and really feel like you’re one of them.

 2. San Juan Bay

-This stunning bay, which sits at the heart of San Juan, is a popular location filled with historic sites.
+This stunning bay, which sits in the heart of San Juan, is a popular location filled with historic sites and fun attractions.

 The best way to see the dolphins in San Juan Bay is by joining a boat tour

-These tours take you right out into the water and as the local guides know the area well, this will give you the best possible chance of seeing a dolphin.
+These tours take you right out onto the water and as the local guides know the area well, this will give you the best possible chance of seeing a dolphin.

 Check out the below video where a dolphin greets some jet skiers in San Juan Bay: